lucky-media/.github/profile/README.md

-# 👋 Tung from Lucky Media
+# 👋 Welcome to Lucky Media
-**[Tung](https://www.proz.com/kudoz/english-to-albanian/general-conversation-greetings-letters/964665-hello.html)** is a greeting phrase in Albanian, short for 'Tungjatjeta', it can be translated as 'may you live long'.

 <img width="4292" alt="GitHub hero image" src="https://github.com/user-attachments/assets/a623a973-093d-4490-a04e-fce24e42a497" />

-## 🙋‍♀️ Who we are
+## 🙋‍♀️ About Us
-**Lucky Media** is a leading software development company based in Dallas, crafting game-changing digital solutions tailored to your business.
+**Lucky Media** is a leading software development agency based in Dallas, Texas, passionate about delivering high-quality **modern web applications**.
-Our extensive experience spans across startups to enterprise-level organizations, demonstrating our flexibility and commitment to delivering high-quality code.
+Our experience spans from **startups** to **enterprises**, demonstrating our flexibility and commitment for **cost-effective** solutions.

-Our success stories highlight our versatility and innovative spirit:

-* An AI-powered web application that streamlines email responses for lead contacts, enabling efficient communication and client acquisition.
-* A comprehensive Laravel web application that revolutionizes patient management for a multi-location polyclinic, with a streamlined appointment system and enhanced staff cooperation.
-* A React Native mobile application dedicated to promoting a capital city's tourist attractions, enhancing the tourist experience with features for rating tours, providing feedback, instant reservation and payment, and more.
-* A Laravel web application for a hosting company, utilizing WHMCS, Enom, and CPanel APIs to enhance UI/UX, streamlining domain and hosting registration processes, ultimately driving increased client profitability.

-Whether you’re looking for an internal web tool with API integration or a custom SaaS app, we’re all about smooth interfaces, modern aesthetics, and a zero-tolerance policy for bugs.

-Our team of developers excels in modern web development frameworks such as **Laravel, React, React Native, Next.js, Vue.js, Alpine.js, Statamic** and **TailwindCSS**.
-As a Laravel development agency, we pride ourselves on our expertise in this robust PHP framework.

-_Get Lucky today, the ideal choice for custom software development!_
+This collaborative approach has empowered enterprise clients like [Chainguard](https://www.chainguard.dev/) and [data.world](https://data.world/) to overcome their challenges and achieve success.

+## 🥷 Our Process
+At Lucky Media, we value transparency and flexibility.
+We blend the best of traditional agencies, outsourcing, and freelancing, minus the typical downsides:

+* Real-Time Communication: We use Slack to communicate with our clients for quick clarifications and small fixes.
+* Structured Task Management: For larger features, we use Asana to track tasks and ensure alignment on priorities and progress.
+* Regular Meetings: We hold monthly meetings to discuss completed features, upcoming priorities, and any necessary adjustments.
+* Transparent Billing: Clients are billed solely for actual development hours spent on project tasks.
+We don’t charge for lunch breaks, sick days, QA, code reviews, or project management time.
+* Proactive Approach: We don't just fix issues as they arise; we actively seek ways to improve client projects.

+## 🕵️‍♂️ Quality Assurance
+QA is integral to our development process.

+1. Peer Reviews: Every feature developed undergoes a strict peer review process to ensure quality and maintainability.
+2. Lead Developer Review: Before any feature is deployed to staging, it must be approved by our lead developer.
+3. Client Approval: Client reviews the feature on a staging environment and approves it to go live.

+## 💻 Technology Stack
+We specialize in the following technologies:

+- **Frontend**: React, Astro, Next.js
+- **Backend**: Laravel, FilamentPHP, Statamic

 ## 👩‍💻 Useful resources
-We love all this tech stuff, and it shows.
+We love all this tech stuff!
 That passion for every pixel, every line of code, is packaged into every project.
-Our people have the freedom to create, the support to grow, and the space to enjoy their work so it feels a lot more like play.
+Our team has the freedom to create, the support to grow, and the space to enjoy their work so it feels a lot more like play.

-### 💻 Technology Stack
-Our team is specialized in working with modern web development frameworks such as Laravel, React, Statamic, Next.js, Alpine.js, Vue.js and TailwindCSS.

 ### 🕸️ Open-Source
 We are continuously contributing in the open-source community, and some of our most noted projects are: